Rates FAQs

 • You believe your property is non-rateable.
 For more information on non-rateable properties please refer to the Local Government Act 1995, section 6.26.

-• You can appeal your rate notice by contacting the Shire on 9729 0310 within 42 days for your rate notice being issued.
+• You can appeal your rate notice by contacting the Shire on 9729 0310 within 42 days of your rate notice being issued.

 • Objections to your property’s valuation should be directed to Landgate within 60 days of your rate notice being issued.
 Call 9273 7373 or visit Landgate.